Chiranjeeb-Dash-Git/Chiranjeeb-Dash-Git/README.md

 ---

-### 🟢 CURRENT_MISSION: Engineering the future of Agentic Workflows
+### 🟢 CURRENT_MISSION: Building High-Performance, AI-Powered Web Ecosystems
-Building autonomous, stateful AI systems that don't just "chat," but **execute tasks** using LangGraph, Tool-Calling, and Production RAG.
+Specializing in the **MERN Stack** (MongoDB, Express, React, Node) with a focus on seamless **AI Integration**, real-time data streaming, and production-grade software architecture.

 ---